hanahem/microBlockchain/README.md

 Have fun! :)

-I'd like to thank @github/dvf for this absolutely minimalistic and yet concise tutorial, waiting for updates :)
+I'd like to thank @dvf for this absolutely minimalistic and yet concise tutorial, waiting for updates :)

 ## TODO:
-[x] Implement Consensus algorithms
+- [x] Implement Consensus algorithms
-[] Fix bash scripts bugs with strings params
+- [ ] Fix bash scripts bugs with strings params
-[] Test consensus algorithms and routes *(use a different port and a different machine)* and bash scripts [] Clean code
+- [ ] Test consensus algorithms and routes *(use a different port and a different machine)* and bash scripts
+- [ ] Clean code
-[] Add more features
+- [ ] Add more features
-[] Test
+- [ ] Test
-[] Create middleware modules
+- [ ] Create middleware modules
-[] Test
+- [ ] Test
-[] Create a "micro" React Web app to visualize how the block chain is created and how it is constructed through nodes interactions between nodes
+- [ ] Create a "micro" React Web app to visualize how the block chain is created and how it is constructed through nodes interactions between nodes
-[] Test
+- [ ] Test
-[] Install [Popmotion](https://github.com/Popmotion/popmotion) to create beautiful animations
+- [ ] Install [Popmotion](https://github.com/Popmotion/popmotion) to create beautiful animations